XenoAmess/EXsimple/README.md

   this is used for people to update their own file,not used to f**k up others' file.

-  I hope nobody shall be that bad person,making fun of others' pain.
+  I hope nobody shall be that bad person,making fun in others' pain.

 # notice:
-  some codes are not modified(or copied) by others in their teaching blogs.I had put links on the front these codes.of course I had no rights with these codes.thanks for the original authors to write blogs to teach me so much.thank you.
+  some codes are modified from others' in their blogs.I had put links on the front these codes.of course I had no complete rights with these codes.thanks for the original authors to write blogs to teach me so much.thank you.

   if you are one of these authors,but you don't want me use your code ,please tell me.I will rewrite that part.